noble-assets/ibc/spec/app/ics-021-permissioned-token-transfer/README.md

   if err != nil {
     return NewErrorAcknowledgement(ics21types.ErrInvalidType)
   }
-  RemoveAccountBlocklist(data) // todo: same as above. in case of Ordered channels this would close the channel. should handle that. but in general, how to handle? re-attempt to send permissions update again?
+  // todo: same as above. in case of Ordered channels this would close the channel. should handle that. but in general, how to handle? re-attempt to send permissions update again?
 }
 ```